RohanAlexander/telling_stories_with_data/_book/01-introduction.md

     c.
 Big data.
     d.
 Humility about one's own knowledge.
     e.
 Theory and application.
-8. Why is ethics a key element of telling convincing stories?
+8. Why is ethics a key element of telling convincing stories (in your own words)?

 ### Tutorial